Andrestart/Pipeline/readme.md

     - The number of accidents per day and ranfall are not correlated in 2020.<br />
     - The most repeated rain pattern is no rain. <br />
     - There is a very significant drop in the number of accidents per day since March 14th, corresponding with the covid lockdown measures happened that exact day.<br />

-    - There is a very significant drop in the number of accidents per day since March 14th, corresponding with the covid lockdown measures happened that exact day.<br />